 Size: 3" x 2" / 7.6 x 5cm

 Material: tokoname black clay, unglazed

 NOTE: This shiboridashi is handcrafted.
 It makes each piece unique and one of a kind.
-Thus the shibo that you will receive may slightly differ from the one in the photos.
+Thus the shibo that you will receive may slightly differ from the photos.